 Something to remember is that value is a relative concept.
 It is hard to define value in absolute terms.
 The important thing to remember at this stage is that you are trying to create value for either a business or a person or both (in the case of a platform).

-The most famous approach to developing a business model is the Business Model Canvas developed by Osterwalder and Pigneur.
+The most famous way to develop a business model is the Business Model Process developed by Osterwalder and Pigneur.
 However, other approaches exist and I’ll start here by covering a good way to frame your approach.

 Step 1.
 Define Your Idea and Market